anywallsocket/Professional-Projects/TeacherStudent/README.md

 #Wall time: 44 s
 ```

-Roughly speaking we gain 3x speed, 2x from float reduction, and 1x from minimizing model size.
+Roughly speaking we gain 3x speed: 2x from float reduction, and 1x from minimizing model size.

 ### Running 10 global iterations for the base clusters
 <p align="center">